-Communication Matters, along with organisations involved in the delivery of the Department for Education (DfE) funded AAC Grants Project, hosted four AAC Dissemination Seminars across England in April 2013.
-These seminars aimed to inform on two pieces of work:
+Communication Matters, along with organisations involved in the delivery of the Department for Education (DfE) funded AAC Grants Project hosted four AAC dissemination seminars across England.
+Communication Matters and NHS Education Scotland (NES) also hosted a joint AAC dissemination seminar in Edinburgh.
+These seminars aimed to inform on the following work:

 - Communication Matters AAC Evidence Base Project - final report and results

 - DfE funded AAC Grants Project - report and resources developed to inform on AAC commissioning arrangements in England

 - A Right to Speak Project - AAC developments in Scotland